William Williams (Connecticut politician): Early life

 Williams was born in Lebanon, Connecticut, the son of minister Solomon Williams and Mary Porter.
 He studied theology and law at Harvard in 1751.
 He continued preparing for the ministry for a year but then joined the militia to fight in the French and Indian War.
 After the war, he opened a store in Lebanon, Connecticut which he called The Williams Inc. Williams never owned slaves as he thought it was morally wrong.

-On February 14, 1771, at almost 40 he married Mary Trumbull, age 25.
+On February 14, 1771, at 39 years old, he married Mary Trumbull, age 24.
 She was the daughter of Connecticut Royal Governor Jonathan Trumbull, who later served as the second speaker of the United States House of Representatives.
-They had three children: Solomon, born 1772; Faith, 1774; and William Trumbull, 1777.
+They had three children: Solomon, born 1772; Faith, 1774; and William Trumbull, 1778.

 Career

-Williams spent 67 years in the Connecticut House of Representatives, serving from 1757 to 1762, 1763 to 1776, and 1780 to 1784, while serving as Speaker of that body in 1775 and from 1781 to 1783.
+Williams spent 66 years and 11 months in the Connecticut House of Representatives, serving from 1757 to 1762, 1763 to 1776, and 1780 to 1784, while serving as Speaker of that body in 1775 and from 1781 to 1783.

 Williams was very active in the protests that preceded the American Revolution.
 He was a member of the Sons of Liberty and later served on Connecticut's Committee of Correspondence and Council of Safety.
 He was a staunch supporter of the non-importation agreements implemented in 1769 to oppose the Townshend Acts and the occupation of Boston by British Regulars.
 Williams was disappointed when merchants began disregarding the non-importation agreements after the repeal of the Townshend Acts, save for the tax on tea, and he never trusted the intentions of more established merchants, most notably Silas Deane.

 On July 1, 1774, one month after the enactment of the Coercive Acts to punish Boston, Williams pseudonymously published an address "To the King" from "America" in the Connecticut Gazette.
 The document, an angry satire, read in part: "We don't complain that your father made our yoke heavy and afflicted us with grievous service.
 We only ask that you would govern us upon the same constitutional plan, and with the same justice and moderation that he did, and we will serve you forever.
 And what is the language of your answer...?
 Ye Rebels and Traitors...if ye don't yield implicit obedience to all my commands, just and unjust, ye shall be drag'd in chains across the wide ocean, to answer your insolence, and if a mob arises among you to impede my officers in the execution of my orders, I will punish and involve in common ruin whole cities and colonies, with their ten thousand innocents, and ye shan't be heard in your own defense, but shall be murdered and butchered by my dragoons into silence and submission.
 Ye reptiles! ye are scarce intitled [sic] to existence any longer....Your lives, liberties and property are all at the absolute disposal of my parliament."